 Ireland is at the top of many people’s bucket lists for good reason.
 Besides being easy to get to from the states, it is an English-speaking country making it a great introduction to Europe if you have never been.
 Beyond this though, you will be in awe of the stunning landscapes and the friendly Irish people to welcome you to their home.

 You've put off visiting the Cliffs of Moher, Killarney National Park, and Blarney Castle long enough.
 It's finally time to take that trip to Ireland!
 We applaud that decision, but before you book that brewery tour or get too excited about visiting Dublin's Grafton Street, here are a few tips to make for a more enjoyable trip.

 Consider Car Travel

-The best sites in the Emerald Isle are seen via public transportation or tour buses, but renting a car is not a bad idea to get to those obscure sites.
-Be sure the vehicle you rent is a small one, as rural roads in Ireland are narrow.
+The major sites in the Emerald Isle can be seen via public transportation or tour buses, but renting a car or a private driver is not a bad idea to get to those obscure sites.
+If you are renting, be sure the vehicle is a small one, as rural roads in Ireland are narrow.
 Oh, and the Irish drive on the left side of the road and pass on the right.